 - Describe a situation where you helped resolve an issue or conflict related to diversity and inclusion.

 Teams that comprise of people who are mindful, open-minded, and who are thoughtful communicators are naturally more inclusive and promote a happier, calmer workplace.
-These last questions will allow your candidate to showcase their skills working across difference.
+These last DEI interview questions will allow your candidate to showcase their skills working across differences.

 Be mindful to express authenticity and use language that attracts a variety of backgrounds and talents.
 Look for applicants that have experience or education that has helped them to develop their diversity skills such as training, studying abroad, or studying a second language.

 CoachDiversity Institute works with forward-thinking corporations, foundations, nonprofit organizations, and government entities who are ready to enrich their organization and work toward a rich and diverse future.
 We help organizations stay ahead of the curve.
-Contact us today to learn more.
+We offer the first coaching program designed to foster more diverse and inclusive workplaces.
+Our mission is to prepare individuals, communities and institutions to adapt to rapidly changing demographics and provide them with the skills they need to communicate and collaborate more effectively.